Chilean Author Luis Sepulveda Dies Of Virus In Spain - UrduPoint

 Madrid, (APP - UrduPoint / Pakistan Point News - 16th Apr, 2020 ) :Best-selling Chilean writer Luis Sepulveda has died at a hospital in northern Spain some six weeks after testing positive for coronavirus, his publishing house said on Thursday.
 He was 70.

-"The writer Luis Sep lveda has died in Oviedo," said a statement by Barcelona-based Tusquets, adding it "deeply regretted his loss".
+"The writer Luis Sepulveda has died in Oviedo," said a statement by Barcelona-based Tusquets, adding it "deeply regretted his loss".

+Best known for "The Old Man Who Read love Stories", Sepulveda was exiled from Chile in 1977 by the Pinochet dictatorship and travelled extensively before settling in Europe in the 1980s.

+He first began showing symptoms of COVID-19 on February 25 after returning from a festival in northern Portugal and was taken to hospital in Oviedo in the northern Asturias region where he had lived for more than 20 years.